← Back to work

 Outcome:

-We found that MLEs were spending massive amounts of time on clinical work—finding the right cohort data and learning oncology concepts—often poorly.
-We realized that if clinical users had direct access to run their own LLMs, they could handle the majority of development themselves.
+I found and shared (through a service blueprint) that MLEs were spending massive amounts of time on clinical work—finding the right cohort data and learning oncology concepts—often poorly.
+I realized that if clinical users had direct access to run their own LLMs, they could handle the majority of development themselves.

 Learning from Failures & Designing for Scale